jonathan-portillo/todo-frontend/README.md

 7. Have fun!

 ## Status
+- Issues implementing a delete button that toggles delete option on all components.
 - Ran into a few issues moved to 8/25
 - Looking to shift from css to styled components.
 - Deciding on a new color scheme to have more engagability.